DGOOD-15/se_project_todo-app/README.md

-# Simple Todo App
+# The Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+This is a simple Todo list where users can add todo's, dates they need to be completed by and check them off as they complete them.

 ## Functionality